-Digital Bookbags
+Digital bookbags

-Last week, Elizabeth’s post about books that mattered in college was a poignant review of the lasting impression of books: both in our minds and in the groove cut into our shoulder from increasingly heavy over-the-shoulder book bags.
+by Lisa RauLast week, Elizabeth's post about books that mattered in college was a poignant review of the lasting impression of books: both in our minds and in the groove cut into our shoulder from increasingly heavy over-the-shoulder book bags.

 A recent article in The Chronicle of Higher Education discussed a new state law requiring that all post-secondary education textbooks be digitized by 2010.
 (Post-secondary education = all education after high school.)
 While not affecting the existence of tree-made textbooks, the law will force publishers to ensure that all of their material is available electronically.